sebastienh/textually.net/content/text/stylo-privacy-policy.md

-This Privacy Policy is for the Stylo macOS App text editor by Index Inc. Stylo does not keep or use any user data other than crash reports provided by Apple Inc.</p>
+This Privacy Policy is for the Stylo macOS App text editor by Textually Inc. Stylo does not keep or use any user data other than crash reports provided by Apple Inc.</p>

 ## User Content